 Class 11: Analyze assigned poems in class; Introduce 5P Poetry Explication Essay; Assign 5P Poetry Explication Essay (Frost – “Stopping by Woods” or Donne –“Holy Sonnet 10”)

-Class 12: Continue analyzing poems from packet in class; Assign 5P Explication of Poem: student’s choice
+Class 12: Continue analyzing poems from the packet in class; Assign 5P Explication of Poem: student’s choice

 Class 13: Introduce 5P Persuasive Essay; Assign 5P Persuasive Essay: student’s choice of topic